fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 : is to support data traffic of installing OS on a physical server.
-Separating this to its own network is a best practice because operating system image can be large, thus its loading to server can have negative impact on shared traffics.
+Separating this to its own network is a best practice because operating system image can be large, thus its loading to server will affect other tenants.

 VM management
 : is to access RHHI virtual machines.
 This supports both the Open Cloud services and VM workloads.
 Later we will see that it's also advised to dedicate a NIC for this same purpose.

-One convention we follow is to assign networks with private spaces, eg. `192.168.x.x`, defined in [RFC 1918][rfc 1918] whenever possible.
+As a convention, we assign networks that only support _Open Cloud private traffics_ with private spaces, eg. `192.168.x.x`, defined in [RFC 1918][rfc 1918] whenever possible.
 This makes this environment self-contained, and you can gradually open it up by routing or other network methods to expose service and access.

 | Logical Network             | VLAN  | Subnet              | Addresses  | Mask   | Static / DHCP   | Gateway        |